Dynjashik/MSP4-Webshop/README.md

 #### User can:
 1. View multiple products on single page.
 2. View each product on separate page.
-3. Search box where products can be found by name or descriprion.
+3. Search box where products can be found by name or description.
 4. Sort products by price, name and categories, both ascending and descending.
-5. Filter prodcuts by categories.
+5. Filter products by categories.
 6. Add product to the shopping bag with specified quantity.
 7. View shopping bag.
 8. Update quantity or Remove product(s) from the shopping bag.